Business Capability Statement

 Ph: 770-427-2459 Fax: 770-427-2446

-Avery Gallery, Inc. is a veteran-owned art restoration, frame construction, convex glass manufacturing and distribution center, and original art sales establishment.
-We provide art and frame appraisal services, art consultations, art-commissioning and art education.
+Avery Gallery, Inc. is a veteran-owned original art sales establishment, art restoration, frame construction, convex glass manufacturing and distribution center, and our very well decorated event location.
+We provide art and frame appraisal services, art consultations, contract art commissions and art education through consultations and talks at schools and more.

 We have been in business for over thirty years.
 Our company has a nine thousand square foot location in Marietta, GA, where we are able to proficiently perform all of the above high quality services.